rgeraldes24/solc/docs/resources.rst

 ==============================================

     * `Brownie <https://eth-brownie.readthedocs.io/en/stable/>`_
-        Python-based development and testing framework for smart contracts targeting the Ethereum Virtual Machine.
+        Python-based development and testing framework for smart contracts targeting the Zond Virtual Machine.

     * `Dapp <https://dapp.tools/>`_
         Tool for building, testing and deploying smart contracts from the command-line.